 The focus group expert debate surfaced two forms of embedding entrepreneurship in a discipline based entrepreneurship education.
 One option is to introduce a stand-alone course across the REM programme of study such that every student in the programme must register and pass such course before graduation.
 Another option is to introduce the teaching of the entrepreneurial skills and attributes within the core courses in the programme.
 In this research we refer to the term embedding in relation to these two options, as opposed to a generic course offered to all university students outside the REM program for example at the Centres for Entrepreneurship Studies.
-In effect the term embedding entrepreneurial skills both through a single course within the context of REM programmes and also as appropriate in the core REM courses.
+In effect the term embedding entrepreneurship education in the context of this research refers to introducing the teaching of entrepreneurial skills both through a single course within the context of REM programmes and also as appropriate in the core REM courses.
 The latter is intended to continually reinforce the entrepreneurial concepts learnt in the main course through concrete examples in the core courses.